 Rhode Island: Quite a scene there on Wednesday, where league officials appeared for a hearing on a sports wagering bill that does not currently include any fee for the leagues.
 DraftKings wants in.
 Some emails are circulating about how the plan has developed, as Governor Gina Raimondo factored into the state budget a highly aspirational $23.5 million in revenue from sports betting during the new fiscal year that starts July 1.
-Eric Ramsey of Legal Sports Report has some great quotes from the hearing, where NBA Vice President Dan Spillane got an earful from Senator William Conley.
+There were some great moments in the hearing, where NBA Vice President Dan Spillane got an earful from Senator William Conley.

 “No logic and no fairness suggests that you are to get a piece of the action,” Conley said.
 “I’m not saying that this discussion is over, but I’m suggesting that your presentation this afternoon has fallen far short of a compelling argument.”

 A sports-loving RI senator just gave league lawyers his thoughts on integrity fees.
 "Gentlemen, those games do not belong to you.
 They belong to the fans."
 Reaction from NBA: pic.twitter.com/BYgHlBJJmt